sim-plicity/Team-Manager/Legacy-SWxx-App-User-Guide/Configuration.md

 ### Model Limitations
 - **SW7 Compact**: Limited to 1.2x for safety
 - **Higher-end models**: May support up to 1.5x
-- **Always follow manufacturer guidelines** for your specific model

 ### Recommended Settings
 - **Purists**: 1.0x (disabled)